cdapio/hydrator-plugins/url-plugins/docs/UrlFetch-realtimesource.md

 **headers:** Optional A string of header values to send in each request where the keys and values are delimited by : and each pair is delimited by a newline (\n).

-**charset:** The charset of the content returned by the URL.
+**charset:** Optional The charset of the content returned by the URL.
 Defaults to UTF-8.

-**followRedirects:** Set to true to follow redirects automatically.
+**followRedirects:** Optional Set to true to follow redirects automatically.
 Defaults to true.

+**connectTimeout:** Optional The time in milliseconds to wait for a connection.
+Defaults to 6000 (1 minute).

+**readTimeout:** Optional The time in milliseconds to wait for a read.
+Defaults to 6000 (1 minute).

 Example
 -------
 This example fetches data from a url every hour using a custom user agent:

     {
+        "type": "realtimesource",
         "name": "UrlFetch",
         "properties": {
             "url": "http://api.example.com/sampleEndpoint",
             "interval": "60",
-            "headers": "User-Agent:HydratorPipeline\nAccept:application/json",
+            "headers": "User-Agent:HydratorPipeline\nAccept:application/json"
-            "charset": "UTF-8",
-            "followRedirects" : "true"
         }
     }